geoffreylarnold/welcome-to-the-tidyverse/README.md

 * Extract data from Databases with DBI
 * Document your work reproducibly with R Markdown

 Along the way, you will practice using R's syntax, gaining comfort with R through many exercises and examples.
-Bring your laptop!
-The workshop will be taught by Garrett Grolemund, an award winning instructor and the co-author of R for Data Science.